 The strength of the case for regarding Kent as a native area, as part of a distribution which includes the European mainland, appears somewhat weakened by the lack of ancient record and the reluctance of plants to reproduce by seed.
 (Seed spread would need to be identified by the presence of cotyledons on seedlings, which would otherwise closely resemble small plants emerging from shoots from the deep rhizomes.)
-However, if each occurrence has been an introduction, there does not seem to be a single explanation which
+However, if each occurrence has been an introduction, there does not seem to be a single explanation which covers all of these.
+Any suggestion that they have come from travellers from northern France is perhaps

-The accounts of each Kent colony given above include various disturbance events, not all of which have been by any means destructive to the plants, which may be rejuvenated by ruderalization.
+23 The accounts of each Kent colony given above include various disturbance events, not all of which have been by any means destructive to the plants, which may be rejuvenated by ruderalization.
 Re-sprouting after cutting back is recognized more widely.
 E. Masson Phillips reported this in relation to a colony at Plymouth cut back to the roots in 1935, but growing as strongly as before in 1936 (BEC Report for 1936, p.257).

-Status was re-assessed by D.A.
+24 Status was re-assessed by D.A.
 Webb (1985), What are the criteria for presuming native status?
 Watsonia 15: 231-236.
 This account, however, does not adduce any new evidence.